lucas-kaminski/lucas-kaminski/README.md

 <p>
 <em>
-Studying Java with a focus on back-end development.
+Studying Java with a focus on back-end development;
 </em>
 </p>

 <p>
 <em>
-Product owner & full-stack developer at <a href="https://financialmove.com.br/">Financial Move</a>.
+Product owner & full-stack developer at <a href="https://financialmove.com.br/">Financial Move</a>;
 </em>
 </p>